LostMa-ERC/heurist-api/docs/AdvancedUsage.md

 It is important to note several ways this pipeline transforms and simplifies the Heurist database's nested relational tables.

 - ex. `typing.Optional[...]`: Optional data fields are indicated with `typing.Optional`, whereas required data fields directly have a data type, i.e. `<class int>`.
-- ex. `_COLUMN`: When your record's data field uses a name reserved for other purposes in SQL, i.e. "language," the suffix `_COLUMN` is appeneded to it.
+- ex. `_COLUMN`: When your record's data field uses a name reserved for other purposes in SQL, i.e. "language," the suffix `_COLUMN` is appended to it.
 - ex. `TRM-ID`: Vocabulary terms are repeated twice in the transformed DuckDB table.
 First, the term itself is directly available in the column named after the data field.
 Second, a unique identifier for the term is given in a column with the same name as the first but modified with the suffix `TRM-ID`.
 Use this ID to join on the `trm` table and get more metadata about the vocabulary term.
 - ex. `list[typing.Optional[...]]`: When a data field can be repeated on a record, its value in the transformed DuckDB table is a list.